DMTF/Redfish-Service-Validator/README.md

-uricheck        | boolean | Allow URI checking on services below RedfishVersion 1.6.0 debugging       | boolean | Whether to print debug to log schema_directory| string  | Where schema is located/saved on system
+uricheck        | boolean | Allow URI checking on services below RedfishVersion 1.6.0 debugging       | boolean | Whether to print debug to log schema_directory| string  | Where schema is located/saved on system mockup          | string  | Enables insertion of local mockup resources to replace missing, incomplete, or incorrect implementations retrieved from the service that may hinder full validation coverage

 ### Payload options